wu-lab-egio/EGIO/README.md

 exoniden: identity of corresponding exons.
 The exon IDs can be found in corresponding species.exon file, which is one of the EGIO output in the "extrainfo" folder in the work directory.

 ## Update notes
+September 23rd, 2022

+(1) optimize some functions;
+(2) add a visualization tool to plot EGI and isoforms of two species.

 June 6th, 2022

 Increase the running speed.